 Psalm 33:15 “He fashioneth their hearts alike; he considereth all their works.”

 “He fashioneth their hearts”: This is the potter’s word (compare Gen. 2:7); for the significance of this statement (see Isa.
 29:15-16).

 We know that God has placed a heart in every individual.
 This is possibly, the part of man that God will judge.
 The heart of man is what he is.
 God notices even when we give a cold cup of water to a little child.
-No job regardless of how small it is, goes unnoticed of God, if it is done to His glory.
+No job regardless of how small it is, goes unnoticed by God, if it is done to His glory.

 Verses 16-19: On the teaching of these verses, compare the maxim of Zech.
 4:6.

 Psalm 33:16 “There is no king saved by the multitude of a host: a mighty man is not delivered by much strength.”